 There still isn't a simple silent mode, in fact.
 However, it's a lot easier to switch notification alerts off for an hour, or indefinitely.
 So do I still miss good old silent mode?
 Sometimes.
 Sometimes, I do.
 Sob.

 The most important and obvious change in Android Lollipop compared to KitKat is the visual design.
-Back when the system was launched, Google introduced this as 'Material', but since then the term seems to have been more or less been forgotten; it's just the norm.
+Back when the system was launched, Google introduced this as 'Material', but since then the term seems to have more or less been forgotten; it's just the norm.

 What it stands for still applies, though.
 Lollipop sees Google move away from the slightly cold visual efficiency of Android KitKat to something a bit fuzzier-feeling.
 It's a bit less electronics superstore, a bit more IKEA catalogue.